 FIG. 8.
-Phase plane "emission current density vs neutral gas pressure".
+Phase plane "emission current density vs. the neutral gas pressure."
 Red markers in ascending pressure order represent simulations 1, 2, 3, and 4 of Table I, respectively.
 Green markers in ascending pressure order represent simulations 5, 6, 7, 8, and 9, respectively.
 Blue markers in ascending pressure order represent simulations 10, 11, 12, 13, and 14, respectively.
 Everywhere, the vertical crosses mark simulations where the exponential growth is identified while the diagonal crosses mark simulations where the instability is suppressed.
-Open boxes connected by a solid black line represent threshold pressures given in Table I and marked by arrows in Fig. 7.
-The dashed black straight line is the threshold current (34) plotted using these threshold pressure values.
-The solid magenta line is the threshold curent (35) calculated using the fluid theory.
+Open boxes connected by a solid black line represent the threshold pressures given in Table I and marked by arrows in Fig. 7.
+The dashed black straight line is the threshold current (36) plotted using these threshold pressure values.
+The solid magenta line is the threshold current (37) calculated using the fluid theory.

-of the threshold current predicted by PIC simulations is about 26% higher than the value given by the fluid theory, compare the dashed black and the solid magenta lines in Fig. 8.
-This difference corresponds to the lower collisionless growth rates in kinetic simulation which is reasonable since kinetic effects have a tendency to disrupt the resonance between the wave and the particles and reduce the growth rate.
-Overall, for the selected parameters there is a very reasonable agreement between the kinetic simulations and the simple fluid theory given in Section II.
+dashed black and the solid magenta lines in Fig. 8.
+This difference corresponds to the lower collisionless growth rates in kinetic simulation which is reasonable since the kinetic effects have a tendency to disrupt the resonance between the wave and the particles and reduce the growth rate.
+Overall, for the selected parameters, there is a very reasonable agreement between the kinetic simulations and the simple fluid theory given in Section II.